-Where Pi is grain losses on the cutting platform (%), n is the number of framing times (kg/Ha), Wq is the total weight of collected grains within the box (gr), Yt total grain produced per unit area, Ak is sampling frame area (m2).
+Where Pi is the grain losses on the cutting platform (%), n is the number of framing times (kg/Ha), Wq is the total weight of collected grains within the box (gr), Yt total grain produced per unit area, Ak is sampling frame area (m2).

 Figure 3.
-Measure the drop in collection
+Collection loss measurement

-Processing unit losses (blower, crusher, separator, straw thrower)
+Processing unit losses (blower, crusher, separator, straw walker)

 For this purpose, at first, in the middle parts of the plot (along the length), poles with a distance of 10 meters from each other were planted.
-As soon as the combine reached the first pole, the straw discharge output and the winnowing output were collected, and once the combine reached the next pole, it was stopped.
-This operation was performed separately for straw output and winnowing output.
-After installing the identification codes and transferring the samples to the laboratory, all healthy seeds were separated and weighed.
+As soon as the combine reached the first pole, the straw discharge and winnowing outputs were collected using pre-prepared tenets, and once the combine reached the next pole, it was stopped.
+This operation was performed separately for straw and winnowing outputs.
+After marking the samples with identification codes and transferring them to the laboratory, all undamaged grains were separated and weighed.
 The number of shattered grains resulting from a threshing unit (straw spreader opening) and winnowing unit was measured separately.
-The losses of the separating unit (straw cutters) also include the separated grains, which along with the straw, pass over the straw cutters and do not have the opportunity to fall on the sieves and finally fall out of the straw cutters.
+The losses of the separating unit (straw cutters) also included the separated grains, which along with the straw, passed over the straw cutters and did not have the opportunity to fall on the sieves and finally fall out of the straw cutters.
 The losses of the cleaning unit (sieves) included healthy and broken grains that are dumped from the output of the sieves out of the combine.